19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 [16/87; 42/2005]

-(2) Where, pursuant to the receipt of a certified copy of an order made under section 78, the Registrar has made entries in accordance with subsection (1), the Registrar shall, as soon as practicable after making the entries, cancel each folio of the subsidiary strata land- register which evidences title to a lot the subject of the strata title plan.
+(2) Where, pursuant to the receipt of a certified copy of an order made under section 78, the Registrar has made entries in accordance with subsection (1), the Registrar shall, as soon as practicable after making the entries, cancel each folio of the subsidiary strata land-register which evidences title to a lot the subject of the strata title plan.

 [16/87; 42/2005]